Last Updated on

 What Makes Us Strong and Virtuous?

-Martin Seligman and his colleagues studied all major religions and philosophical traditions and found that the same six virtues (i.e. courage, humanity, justice, etc.) were shared in practically all cultures across three millennia (Seligman, 2002).
+Martin Seligman and his colleagues studied all major religions and philosophical traditions and found that the same six virtues (i.e. courage, humanity, justice, etc.) were shared in practically all cultures across three millennia.

 Since these virtues are considered a bit too abstract to be studied scientifically, positive psychology practitioners focused their attention on the strengths of character by which was achieved by its virtues.
 They followed that by creating tools for their measurement.

 The main assessment instruments they used to measure those strengths were:

 - Structured interviews